green3g/vscode-arcgis-assistant/README.md

 After saving, the item will automatically upload to AGO.

+## Known Issues

+ - If you try to log in to two portals/ago accounts at once, it will hang the extension.
+This is explained in [#15](https://github.com/roemhildtg/vscode-arcgis-assistant/issues/15).
+To workaround this, only log in to one portal at a time.
+ - Copy/Paste may not work correctly on Windows.
+If someone has a Windows host to test with and diagnose, pull requests to fix will be accepted.

 ## Developing

 This projet uses vs code for development and must be installed prior to starting.